Zero3K/boxvnt/readme.txt

  Building

- The miniport is designed to be built with Open Watcom C/C++ 1.9 or later.
+ The miniport is designed to be built with Open Watcom C/C++ 1.9 or later by running wmake in the source's directory.
 Windows has been tested as a build host, but it is likely that other host platforms can be used with minor changes.

  Licensing